benjamin-mcdaniel/dom4in.net/README.md

   - Restart-safe via a pointer file.
   - Configurable via `config.local.json` (API base, admin key, DNS resolvers, delay).
 - Only aggregated stats are stored in the cloud DB; per-domain raw data stays local.
-- `CHARSET` currently includes only `a–z`.
-Extending to digits or other characters will increase the search space and should be a deliberate change in `collector/collector.py`.
+- `CHARSET` currently includes only `a–z` in the collector, so `total_possible` is computed from that simple model.
+In the real domain ecosystem, short labels often mix letters and digits; throughout the UI, "length" always refers to the number of characters before the dot, regardless of whether they are letters or numbers.
+Extending the collector to digits or other characters will increase the search space and should be a deliberate change in `collector/collector.py`.

+WHOIS data for specific domains is operated by the individual TLD registries/registrars rather than ICANN itself; dom4in.net does not query WHOIS directly and only works with DNS/HTTP-derived aggregates.